freedomofpress/securedrop-client/README.md

 2. Commit the changes with commit message `securedrop-client $new_version_number` and make a PR.
 3. You should confirm via a manual debian package build and manual testing in Qubes that there are no regressions (this is limited pre-release QA).
 4. Once your PR is approved, you can add a tag and push: `git tag $new_version_number`.

-## Qubes Debugging

-Using a version of this application installed from a deb package in Qubes, you can debug issues by looking at the log file in `~/.securedrop_client/logs/client.log`.

-You can also add additional log lines in the running code in `/opt/venvs/securedrop-client/lib/python3.5/site-packages/securedrop_client/`.